Antfield-Creations/fafa-vae/journal/README.md

 for the ImageDataGenerator class - it isn't supported.
 If I can find the time, I may spend some to try and make a pull request for this.

+Trying the new data preprocessor for a first run, the effect is quite dramatic on the loss figures.
+The KL loss is about half from the standard ImageDataGenerator.
+The reconstruction loss is an order of magnitude smaller - shrinking from 7.4e4 to 4.2e4 after one hour of training on otherwise identical settings.
+Visual inspection, though, is not quite as impressive - reconstructions of the human shapes are just as vague.
+Hopefully though, results will improve otherwise the loss does not confer much information on the actual reconstruction quality.
+There is of course the matter of normalisation.
+I'm having the `save_image` export the image, but it automatically scales the values to values within [0..255].
+I'm guessing it does this by de-centering and de-scaling, but I'm not sure.
+Instead, I could just hard-scale the network output by `min(255, (max(0, output) * 255)` to undo the normalisation.
+In the case of the auto-encoder, it is fully unsupervised - the normalized inputs are supposed to be the same as the outputs, that's where the loss function gets its score from.

 ## 2022-04-04
 Despite my intentions to the contrary, I tried some changes simultaneously today.
 But disabling a specific activation on the last layer paid off big.
 The reconstruction error breached the barrier of 1e5 today, at a KL loss that is still